 Could you help a family in poverty by funding them to start learning Foundations for Farming?

-A one off donation of £50 can rent a piece of land 16m x 39m, known as a Pfumvudza plot, which is the size needed to feed a family of 6 from for a year.
+- A one-off donation of £50 can rent a piece of land 16m x 39m, known as a Pfumvudza plot, which is the size needed to feed a family of 6 for a year.

 - A one-off donation of £120 can provide a trained farmer with a ‘Pfumvudza Pack’ containing all the seeds and equipment needed to get started.
 Your donation will also cover the rent of a pfumvudza plot.